the-ai-engineer/ai-agents-from-scratch/10-advanced-memory/README.md

-# Lesson 09: Memory and State Management for Long-Running Agents
+# Lesson 10: Advanced Memory - Token Limits and Persistence

 ## What You'll Learn